deosrc/home-assistant-physical-energy-panel/INSTRUCTIONS.md

 > **TODO: Add example images**

-> :warning: Always check the pins as the LED Bar and 7-Segment displays I used change the ordering of the pins.
+> :warning: Always check the pins as the LED Bar and 7-Segment displays I used have different ordering of the pins.

+If you are using grove headers, you may find they do not have the correct spacing to fit into the prototype board. **With a cable connected to the female ports**, the pins can be bent slightly to allow them to be inserted, and then soldered to the board.
+Always have a cable connected when banding the pins so that the connector end of the pins remain in position while being bent.

 The only component which differs is the PIR sensor which does not have a clock. **IMPORTANT: The PIR sensor linked above does not label the pins.
 Be sure to check the datasheet if you are unsure.**